vectara/vectara-docs/www/docs/api-reference/jobs-apis/get-job.md

 To get details about a specific job, send a GET request to `/v2/jobs/{job_id}`, where `{job_id}` is the unique identifier of the job you want to retrieve.
-The `job_id` should be a string that was returned when the job was created.
+The `job_id` is the string that was returned when the job was created; for example when replacing filter attributes on a corpus.

 ## REST 2.0 Example